edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/README.md

 * More instructions for running the code can be found in the respective workspace folder (`MNIST/README_MNIST.md`, `FashionMNIST/README_FashionMNIST.md`, `CIFAR10/README_CIAFR10.md`).

 ## Results
-Our proposed method achieves the following performance on :
+Our proposed methods achieve the following performances on MNIST, FashionMNIST and CIFAR10 dataset:

 ### **MNIST**:
 | Quantization Level  | Network Size  | Epochs | ANN | SNN | Time Steps |